Peloquin Woods

 Overview

-The next part of the trail passes through open woods, across a man-made ditch that is often wet, and through a stand of very tall pine trees.
-It then connects to a long-used and well-worn cross trail coming from Wyman Lane.
-Please respect private property near this area.
+The next part of the trail passes through open woods, across a small bridge over a man-made ditch, and through a stand of very tall pine trees.
+It soon connects to a long-used and well-worn cross trail coming from private property at Wyman Lane on the left.
+Please respect private property on both sides of the trail near this area.

-It continues through uplands in open forest and eventually leads you off the property through a stone wall to trails at Legacy Farms.
+Going straight, it continues through uplands in open forest and eventually leads you off the property through a stone wall to trails at Legacy Farms, which has many public trails.

-Before you leave, check out the interesting stone walls and foundations on the opposite corner of Cobblers Way.
+Before you leave the area, check out the interesting stone walls and foundations on the opposite corner of Cobblers Way.
+(Zoom into the map above to see it.)
 This small parcel of land is also HALT property.
 If you have any idea what this was once used for, let us know.

 Size: 16.2 acres